tanyelai/neuroscience/README.md

 ### Day 8
 I spoke with my professor at the university, who has a PhD in neuroscience.
 He gave some advice, and I talked to so many people at university today.
 Couldn't find the time to work.

+### Day 9-11
+I continue the book Cognitive Neuroscience: The Biology of the Mind.
+Their explanations of the topics are clear, and they provide several experiments and stories to make it more deducible.
+The nervous system descriptions are a bit more superficial than the neuroscience book, as expected, but they mention enough for this book.